University of FloridaSolutions for Your Life

 4. Transporters of the hazardous waste who chose the disposal site

 Courts have broadly interpreted CERCLA to reach everyone who may have been in any way responsible for a site's contamination.
-A partial list of people who have faced liability under CERCLA includes the following:
+A partial list of the parties who have faced liability under CERCLA includes:

 • past landowners who owned the site when it was contaminated

-• government entities that may have been involved in regulating site
+• government entities that may have been involved in regulating the site

-• any commercial entity including corporations, associations, partnerships, and sole proprietorships
+• any commercial entity, including corporations, associations, partnerships, and sole proprietorships, who innocently purchased the facilities where hazardous waste is buried

-• corporate officers and management employees of companies who had control of the companies when the site was contaminated
+• corporate officers and management employees of companies who had control of the site when it was contaminated

 • anyone who arranged for the disposal of the hazardous waste